German Youth Hostel Association

 The German Youth Hostel Association (Deutsches Jugendherbergswerk) or DJH is a non-profit registered organization (eingetragener Verein).
 It was founded in 1919 to provide affordable and safe accommodation for travellers, especially schools, youth groups and individuals across Germany.
 Today, with 438 youth hostels, it caters to schools, youth groups and are also open to anyone else seeking an alternative to hotels like families, backpackers, business travellers, etc. Through the state (Bundesland) associations, it is the representative of the 438 youth hostels in Germany (as at 2021) and thus the largest member of the international youth association, Hostelling International (HI).
 The headquarters has its seat in Detmold, it operates through 14 state associations and 178 local and county volunteer associations.
 It has about 2.38 million members.

 The German Youth Hostel Association is a member of the European Movement Germany.

 DJH Membership

-To stay in a German Youth Hostel Association, you must be a member of the German Youth Hotel Association (DJH).
-Abroad, DJH membership also grant you access to international hostels associated with Hostelling International, with potential discounts.
+To stay in a DJH hostel, you must be a member of the German Youth Hotel Association (DJH).
+Abroad, DJH membership also grants you access to international hostels associated with Hostelling International, with potential discounts.
 DJH membership is obtained through the state association responsible for each residence, and organizations such as clubs or schools can apply for corporate membership.

-The fee is annually paid and help provide access to these benefits.
+The fee is annually paid and helps provide access to these benefits.